 Summary table

-This table shows the orthographical and phonological effects of both lenition and eclipses, as well as h-prothesis and t-prothesis.
-In this table a given vowel is represented by ⟨v⟩ and /@/.
-An prothesised consonant is broad before ⟨a, á, o, ó, u, ú⟩ and slender before ⟨e, é, i, í⟩.
+This table shows the orthographical and phonological effects of lenition, eclipsis, h-prothesis, and t-prothesis.
+Vowels are represented by ⟨v⟩ and /V/.
+Consonants are broad before ⟨a, á, o, ó, u, ú⟩ and slender before ⟨e, é, i, í⟩.
+See also Irish orthography which has a table showing non-initial lenited consonants which elided or vocalised to form diphthongs or long vowels.

 /eːnˠ/